Estimated reading time: 12 minutes

 What Are Cannabis Consumption Lounges?

-Currently, cannabis consumption lounges are making waves across the United States and the US Virgin Islands, that have legalized social cannabis consumption on some level, – Alaska, California, Colorado, DC, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico and New York.
+Currently, cannabis consumption lounges are making waves across the United States and the US Virgin Islands, that have legalized social cannabis consumption on some level, – Alaska, California, Colorado, DC, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico, New York and US VIrgin Islands.

 US Virgin Islands